fbpx

 I drilled a hole in the cap so that water would be able to drain through.

-I cut the bottom off of the bottle (as shown in the diagram above) and used my little drill to make two holes in the sides.
+I cut the bottom off of the bottle and used my little drill to make two holes in the sides.
 This is to tie the bottle to the fence, but can help with drainage as well.

 Once the holes were drilled, I grabbed some twine and tied each bottle to the fence.
 You don’t have to use a fence—most people use a wooden shipping pallet.
 I found this fence in the shed of my rental house, and figured it was cute enough to do the job.
 I also conveniently found some hooks that were perfect.

-Fill up the bottle partially with soiled—the plants do come in their own soil, but need some extra to grow big.
-I found a potting soil designed for planting in containers and figured it couldn’t hurt.
+Fill up the bottle partially with soil—the plants do come in their own soil, but need some extra to grow big.
+I used a potting soil designed for planting in containers.

 Next, I carefully placed my plants (cilantro, in this picture) into the bottle.
 The potted plants are roughly the same width as the bottle, so it takes a little bit of coaxing to get it in without ruining the herb.